John James Audubon Bridge (Mississippi River)

 The John James Audubon Bridge, completed and opened in May 2011, is a Lower Mississippi River crossing between Pointe Coupee and West Feliciana parishes in south central Louisiana.
-The bridge has the second longest cable-stayed span (distance between towers) in the Western Hemisphere at 1583 ft, after Mexico's Baluarte Bridge with a 1706 ft span, and has a total length of 12883 ft—nearly three-and-a-half times longer than the Baluarte Bridge's 3688 ft total length.
+The bridge has the third longest cable-stayed span (distance between towers) in the Americas at 1583 ft, after Mexico's Baluarte Bridge with a 1706 ft span, and has a total length of 12883 ft—nearly three-and-a-half times longer than the Baluarte Bridge's 3688 ft total length.
 The Audubon Bridge replaces the ferry between the communities of New Roads and St. Francisville.
 The bridge also serves as the only bridge structure on the Mississippi River between Natchez, Mississippi and Baton Rouge, Louisiana (approximately 90 river miles).
 The bridge conveys Louisiana Highway 10, which is in a concurrence there with the Zachary Taylor Parkway.